andreaskaempf/adventofcode2023/README.md

 * **Day 19** (Go): Given a set of rules, and a set of parts, determine which parts are accepted by the rules.
-Rules are a series of tests, each of which is either a comparison or a destination.
-A comparison is of the form "s<1351:dest", where "s" is an attribute, "<" is a comparator, "1351" is a number, and "dest" is a destination.
-For Part 2, determine how many parts, within a universe of 0..4000 for each of the four parameters, would be accepted (*to do*).
+Rules are a series of tests, each of which is either a comparison (e.g., "s<1351:dest") or a destination.
+For Part 2, determine how many parts, within a universe of 0..4000 for each of the four parameters, would be accepted.
+Did this by recursively evaluating the rules, to come up with a list of "and" conditions for each "A" terminal node.
+For each "A" rule, the number of parts accepted is the product of the widths of the four resulting ranges.

 * **Day 20**: *To do*